Find Affordable College Courses

 15 Yearly Graduations

-The 9th most popular school in the country for transportation and materials moving majors who are seeking their master's degree is University of Central Missouri.
+University of Central Missouri is the 9th most popular school in the nation for students seeking a master's degree in transportation & materials moving.
 Each year, around 9,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,758 per year, while in-state graduate students, on average, pay $7,836 per year.
-The transportation and materials moving program at University of Central Missouri awarded 15 master's degrees during the 2020-2021 school year.
-About 7% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,325 per year, while in-state graduate students, on average, pay $8,544 per year.
+During the most recent year for which we have data, 15 people received their master's degree in transportation & materials moving from UCM.
+About 20% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+University of Central Missouri transportation & materials moving graduates who receive their master's degree go on to jobs earning a median salary of $85,493.

 #11